 When to Consider a Lifetime Trust

-For many families in the UK, a lifetime trust offers a flexible and effective solution for wealth management and asset protection.
-A lifetime trust is established during the settlor’s lifetime, allowing for the management of assets for the benefit of the settlor or other beneficiaries.
+For many families in the UK, a lifetime trust offers a proactive and effective solution for asset protection and inheritance tax planning — addressing threats that a will trust simply cannot reach.
+A lifetime trust is established during the settlor’s lifetime, meaning the protection starts now rather than after death.

 Ideal Situations for a Lifetime Trust